The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

 with the best constant

-The constant $c(d,p,N)$ has a finite limit when $N\to\ii$, as we will see in the next section.
+The constant $c(d,p,N)$ has a finite limit when $N\to\ii$, as we will prove in the next section.
 Our theorems give the existence of optimisers for this inequality (either for small $p$ or for a subsequence $N_j\to\ii$).
 The (non-sharp) inequality~\eqref{eq:other_inequality} easily follows from the Lieb-Thirring inequality, using $\int_{\R^d}\sum_{n=1}^N|u_n|^2=N$ together with H\"older's inequality.
+In the critical case $p = 1 + \frac{2}{d}$, the two terms in the energy scale similarly, so one cannot deduce an equality similar to~\eqref{eq:other_inequality}.
 See~\cite{FraGonLew-20_ppt} for more about~\eqref{eq:other_inequality} and its link with Lieb-Thirring inequalities. \end{remark}

+Our next remark is about how to interpret our result within the framework of $N$-particle anti-symmetric wave functions.
+The idea is that without a two-body interaction term and with a concave nonlinearity depending only on the density, a minimisation problem set on anti-symmetric wave functions can be restricted to Slater determinants.

 \begin{remark}[Interpretation in terms of $N$-particles] \rm For a wave function $\Psi \in L^2((\R^{d})^N, \C)$ with $\| \Psi \|_{L^2((\R^{d})^N, \C)} = 1$, consider the energy functional

 where the density $\rho_\Psi$ is defined by